gabor-boros/questdb-stock-market-dashboard/README.md

 ### Getting static assets

-This tutorial is not about writing the necessary style sheets or collecting static assets.
-Hence you only need to copy-paste the following code.
+This tutorial is not about writing the necessary style sheets or collecting static assets, so you only need to copy-paste some code.
 As the first step, create an `assets` directory next to the `app` package with the structure below:

 ```
 ├── app